-The following matrix shows version support between Roadway Reporter and Portal for ArcGIS:
+The following matrix shows version support between Roadway Reporter and ArcGIS Enterprise:

-Many members of your organization will only access portal content through the Portal for ArcGIS website.
+Many members of your organization will only access portal content through the portal website.
 You can configure this site with your own look and feel, feature maps and apps on the front page, and organize the maps and apps into galleries and groups.
-The Portal for ArcGIS website also includes a map viewer that authenticated users can use to create and use maps.
-By configuring your Portal for ArcGIS with a hosting server, users will also be able to create feature layers from their own shapefiles and CSV files.
+The portal website also includes a map viewer that authenticated users can use to create and use maps.
+By configuring your portal with a hosting server, users will also be able to create feature layers from their own shapefiles, CSV files, file geodatabases, and GeoJSON files.

 ArcGIS APIs and SDKs

 Create and manage geospatial apps regardless of your developer experience.
 Build web, mobile, and desktop apps that incorporate mapping, visualization, analysis, and more.
 See ArcGIS for Developers for details.